Techtonica/curriculum/databases/relational-databases.md

         ```
     - from another table `(INSERT INTO a SELECT x, y, z from b)`
     - from another table with constraints `(INSERT INTO a SELECT x, y, z FROM b WHERE x = 'a thing')`
-    - Would be good to demonstrate type mismatch (`INSERT` '1' into an integer column), but if using MySQL
-      to teach this doesn't work as MySQL automatically type casts depending on server config

   - `UPDATE...SET`
     - without modifiers (entire table)
       ```sql